-- 1. observation and description of the works under consideration, in general and in detail: - 2. analysis of the works, internally and by reference to any external factors that may occur to the candidate; - 3. comparison of the two works in each chosen pair, and any ideas suggested by the juxtaposition.
+- 1. observation and description of the works under consideration, in general and in detail; - 2. analysis of the works, internally and by reference to any external factors that may occur to the candidate; - 3. comparison of the two works in each chosen pair, and any ideas suggested by the juxtaposition.

-For the interview itself different Colleges will continue to practice their own methods, within the envelope of the standard interview format.
+Different Colleges will continue to practice their own methods, within the envelope of the standard interview format.
 Additional visual analysis (carried out verbally) or a written assessment of some sort may form part of that process.